BookIt for Forms - Chatbot Integration with Hubspot - Smart Booking Link

 Creating a Workflow to Update the Log ID

-Select a “Conversation-based” workflow and ensure that the “Blank workflow” option is selected
+Select a Conversation-based workflow and ensure that the Blank workflow option is selected

-Now that the workflow has been created, add a “Set property value” step
+Now that the workflow has been created, add a Set property value step

-We will set the “LD BookIt Log ID” property created earlier on the associated contact for each conversation using this workflow.
+Use this workflow to set the LD BookIt Log ID property (created earlier) on the associated contact for each new conversation.

-The value being set will be the following combination: <LeanData Org ID>_<Thread id>
+The value to set should be a combination of: <LeanData Org ID>_<Thread ID>

-To get your <LeanData Org ID>, navigate to the BookIt for Forms settings page in LeanData and copy your “Org ID for Chatbot Compatibility”
+To find your LeanData Org ID, go to the BookIt Settings page in LeanData and copy the value labeled BookIt Org ID

-Click “Save” on this workflow step and add a new “Delay” step between the “Contact enrollment trigger” and the “Set property value” steps
+Click Save on this workflow step, then insert a Delay step between the Contact enrollment trigger and the Set property value steps.

-Save this step and click “Review and Publish”
+Save this step and click Review and Publish

-Review the settings and turn on the workflow once finished
+Review the settings and turn on the workflow once finished.

 Setting Up the Chatbot Flow